Memory in Plain Sight: Surveying the Uncanny Resemblances of Associative Memories and Diffusion Models: The Uncanny Resemblance of AMs and DMs

-\item[Misconception 2: Diffusion models can only undo Gaussian noise.]
-In order for a DM to behave like an AM, they must be able to undo any kind of corruption (e.g., inpainting, blur, pixelation, etc.), not just the white- or Gaussian-noise associated with Brownian motion as originally formulated in \cite{sohl-dickstein2015Deep,song2019Generative}. \cite{voleti2022Scorebased, nachmani2021Non} showed that the performance of DMs can actually improve when considering other types of noisy corruption in the forward process.
-However, it also seems that DMs can learn to reverse any kind of corrupting process. \cite{bansal2022Cold} empirically show that DMs can be trained to invert arbitrary image corruptions that generate samples just as well as those trained to invert Gaussian noise.
-Because DMs can be trained to undo any kind of corruption, they can exhibit behavior identical to that of Associative Memory which focuses on the ``fixed points'' of the energy landscape rather than the kind of denoising/de-corrupting steps required to get there.
+\item[] \textbf{Observation 2: DMs can undo more than Gaussian noise.} In order for a DM to behave like an AM, it must be possible to undo any kind of corruption (e.g., inpainting, blur, pixelation, etc.), not just the white- or Gaussian-noise associated with Brownian motion as originally formulated in \cite{sohl-dickstein2015Deep,song2019Generative}; this is because all corruptions are a form of error that causes samples to have higher energy. \cite{voleti2022Scorebased,nachmani2021Non} showed that the performance of DMs can actually improve when considering other types of noisy corruption in the forward process.
+However, it also seems that DMs can learn to reverse any kind of corrupting process. \cite{bansal2022Cold} demonstrates that DMs can be trained to invert arbitrary image corruptions that generate samples almost as well as those trained to invert only Gaussian noise introduced by the Brownian motion of the forward process presented in this work.
+Thus, DMs exhibit AM behavior by following a general score function that can seemingly recover ``fixed points'' of some energy landscape by undoing arbitrary corruptions.